Elizabeth Barrett Browning, Poetic Genius

-It was that same year that the poet Robert Browning wrote to tell her how much he admired her work.
-A mutual acquaintance arranged for the two to meet, and so began one of the most intensely romantic and lasting love affairs in literary history.
+It was in early 1845 that the poet Robert Browning wrote to tell her how much he admired her work.
+She responded, and an intense correspondence ensued, igniting their romance.
+A mutual acquaintance arranged for the two to meet, and so began one of the most lasting love affairs in literary history.

 Their courtship and marriage were carried out in secret, as she feared that her father would not approve.
 And she was right — he disinherited his daughter and refused to receive his son-in-law upon learning of their nuptials.
 In fact, the controlling Browning had forbidden any of his children to marry.
 Elizabeth and Robert fled to Pisa, Italy, and she never reconciled with her family.